-Your PC name or computer name is often required to establish connection between multiple PCs or connect printer to multiple PCs.
-You might also need know your PC name while sharing files on a network.
+Your PC name or computer name is often required to establish a connection between multiple PCs or connect a printer to multiple PCs.
+You might also need to know your PC name while sharing files on a network.

 If for any reason, you want to rename your Windows 10 PC, you can follow the directions mentioned in one of the two methods given below.

 Please note that renaming your PC requires administrator rights, and you will be asked to reboot your PC to apply the changes.